ijsnow/studiojs/recorder/README.md

 const recorder = new Recorder(audioContext, {
   // An array of 255 Numbers
   // You can use this to visualize the audio stream
+  // If you use react, check out react-wave-stream
   onAnalysed: data => console.log(data),
 });